 Athenian Democracy Wasn’t Really That Great

-This line of thinking is deeply misguided.
-For one thing, contrary to popular belief, ancient Athens was not the first democracy.
-Furthermore, Athenian democracy was deeply flawed in ways that are, unfortunately, often overlooked.
-Notably, the vast majority of the Athenian population was excluded from participating in the democracy.
-Athens was also aggressively imperialistic and routinely sought to dominate and oppress other Greek poleis (i.e., city-states) and, on several occasions, democratic Athens even committed outright genocide.
+Contrary to popular belief, Athens was not the first Greek polis (i.e., city-state) to adopt a democratic constitution.
+Moreover, the vast majority of the Athenian population was formally excluded from participating in the democracy.
+Democratic Athens was also aggressively imperialistic and routinely sought to dominate and oppress other Greek poleis and, on multiple occasions, it even committed outright genocide.
+Finally, Athenian democracy was much shorter-lived than many people realize.

 Continue reading “Athenian Democracy Wasn’t Really That Great”